Welcome to "Severe Diarrhea" your resource for health issues including severe diarrhea...

 Diarrhea is dangerous if a person becomes dehydrated.

 Causes include viral, bacterial, parasitic infections, food intolerance, reactions to medicine, intestinal diseases or a bowel disorder.
+A website like myhealthfulhome will provide you with the highest quality in the industry.

 Treatment involves replacing lost fluid and electrolytes.
 Depending on the cause of the problem, diarrhea sufferers might need medications to stop the diarrhea, or treat an infection.
 Children may need an oral rehydration solution to replace lost body fluid and electrolytes.
+For additional local Raspberry ketone visit best-dietary-supplements.

 Call the doctor if the person with diarrhea has severe pain in the abdomen or rectum, a fever of 102-degrees or higher, blood in the stool, signs of dehydration, or diarrhea for more than 3-days.